The definitive guide to living and working in the Cayman Islands

 US Citizen Parent(s) Documenting a Child Born in the Cayman Islands as a US Citizen

-If you are a US citizen who recently had a child in the Cayman Islands and you wish to document your child as a US citizen, you should apply for a Consular Report of Birth Abroad and a passport for your child.
-Contact the Consular Agency to schedule an appointment by phone (345 945 8173) or email (CaymanACS@state.gov).
-You should complete the application form available at: http://www.state.gov/documents/organization/156216.pdf and the Affidavit of Parentage, Physical Presence and Support form available at: http://www.state.gov/documents/organization/156216.pdf.
-All forms must be fully completed and brought along to the appointment with your child should accompany you to your appointment.
+If you are a US citizen who recently had a child in the Cayman Islands, you should apply for a Consular Report of Birth Abroad and a passport for your child.
+Contact the Consular Agency to schedule an appointment by phone Tel: (345) 945 8173 or email: CaymanACS@state.gov.
+Complete the on-line DS-11 Passport Application available at: https://pptform.state.gov/ and the DS-2029 Consular Report of Birth Abroad of an American Citizen Application available at: http://www.state.gov/documents/organization/156216.pdf.
+All forms must be fully completed and brought along to the appointment with your child, both parents as well as the original birth certificate.

-The following original documents should be presented and will have been valid at the time of your child's birth.
+The following original documents should be presented and must have been valid at the time of your child's birth.
 Notarized copies are not accepted:

 > Evidence of the parent(s) current US citizenship (e.g. a valid US passport).

 > Your child's official Cayman Islands birth certificate issued by the Registrar of Births.

 > If either parent was previously married then evidence of marriage dissolution must be presented.

 NB: The Cayman Islands Passport Office no longer handles UK passports, however, applications for British Overseas Territories Citizen passports will still be processed by the Cayman Islands Passport Office.